Dishoungh/cpu/README.md

 ## Memory (Program and Data)

 Up next is the memory.
 To be honest, at this point in the project, I don't know how (architecturally speaking) the CPU goes from power up to running an OS yet.
-I'll get to it whenever it's most relevant, but right now I want to try to make this a Von Neumann type architec
+I'll get to it whenever it's most relevant, but right now I want to try to make this a Von Neumann type architecture.